 I see web and mobile development technologies on a crazy race to improve their performance each and every year.

 Obviously, that’s great news.
 Development is becoming faster and easier to execute, cheaper to implement, more user-friendly with less effort, and so on.
-There is no word we live in great times, when implementing a business idea never been easier and technology is opening the doors of imagination wider than ever before.
+We live in great times – implementing a business idea has never been easier and technology is opening the doors of imagination wider than ever before.

 What is React Native?

 RN is a perfect technology to save on development costs, yet still having truly native performance and user-experience flexibility.

 It has a number of great advantages, many awesome “ready-to-go” templates, the army of dedicated contributors, and a crowd of fans.